k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 Since digital entity data encapsulation architecture provides a very strong case for data protection (each LUI lives as a separate entity), Fabric is basically secured by-design.
 Yet Fabric adds to its arsenal a wide range of security tools, layers and practices to ensure the protection of your data.

-### Authentication &amp; Authorization engine
+### Authentication &amp; Authorization Engine

-This module manages access rights, authentication and authorization for users, web services or any other entities interfacing with fabric by monitoring all in-bound interfaces connections and securing external requests with web tokens issuance and decryption capabilities.
+This module manages access rights, authentication and authorization for users, Web Services or any other entities interfacing with Fabric by monitoring all in-bound interfaces connections and securing external requests with web tokens issuance and decryption capabilities.

-#### Fabric Tokens encryption
+#### Fabric Tokens Encryption
-Fabric uses tokens to allow the execution of web-services requests.
+Fabric uses tokens to allow the execution of Web Services requests.
 User can also define different roles and assign each role to a specific token.
-All tokens are encrypted before they are saved into the Cassandra.
+All tokens are encrypted before they are saved into Cassandra.

 #### JWT Tokens
-For added security, Fabric can accept JWT (JSON Web Token) signed externally by a shared secret.
+For additional security, Fabric can accept JWT (JSON Web Token) signed externally by a shared secret.

 [Click for more information about Fabric Credentials.](/articles/17_fabric_credentials/01_fabric_credentials_overview.md)

 ### MicroDBs (LUI) Encryption

-Fabric secures the schemas and instances generated whenever a new logical unit is created.
-The encryption process is relying upon the combination of LU Type, LU Instance and a Master Key generated for each LU.
+Fabric secures the schemas and instances generated whenever a new LU is created.
+The encryption process relies on a combination of the LU type, LUI and the Master Key generated for each LU.

 Fabric generates a master key (AES-256) which is then broken into bytes, each byte being stored in a separate record in a dedicated Cassandra table.
-Then, thanks to Cassandra distribution data logic, each node stores only part of the Master Key.
+Then, using Cassandra distribution data logic, each node stores only part of the Master Key.
 Furthermore, a master key rotation scheme, allows users to regularly change the master key.
-New LUIs will be encrypted with the new key, while the previous ones will be re-encrypted with the new key at the next synchronization.
+New LUIs are encrypted with the new key, while previous ones are re-encrypted with the new key during the next synchronization.
-Fabric encrypts each instance (LUI) using the AES-256 in OFB mode encryption algorithm and a combination of the LU name, LUI ID and master key.
-As a result, Fabric creates a different key for each instance id, because each instance id has a different value.
-As a result, in the improbable event that one LUI has been breached, the rest of the entities will remain safe since they each have been encrypted with their own secret key.
+Fabric encrypts each LUI using the AES-256 in OFB mode encryption algorithm and a combination of the LU name, LUI ID and master key.
+As a result, Fabric creates a different key for each Instance ID, since each instance id has a different value.
+Therefore, in the improbable event that an LUI has been breached, the other entities  remain safe since they each have been encrypted with their own secret key.
-In order to reduce load and improve compression, specific fields of an LUI can be encrypted rather than the entire instance.
+To reduce load and improve compression, specific fields of an LUI can be encrypted rather than the entire instance.

 ### Environment Encryption

 Users can define a number of environments for source connectivity according to their specific needs and switch between the environments within the same Fabric session.
-By default, Fabric encrypts the interfaces&#39; details of each environment using the same master key used to encrypt LU instances.
+By default, Fabric encrypts the interfaces&#39; details of each environment using the same master key used to encrypt LUI.
 If necessary, users can re-key all interfaces that belong to a given environment.
-If the connection details of any interface, in a given environment, are changed, the updated connection details will be re-encrypted.
-Fabric also encrypts the interfaces&#39; details of each environment using the same master key used to encrypt LU instances.
+If the connection details of any interface, in a given environment, are changed, the updated connection details are re-encrypted.
+Fabric also encrypts the interfaces&#39; details of each environment using the same master key used to encrypt LUI.
 Once the data is store in Fabric it is used for connectivity and is not available for querying by external APIs.

 ### Masking Algorithm

-In addition, in order to protect your company&#39;s data, Fabric masking service creates structurally similar but inauthentic version of your data that can be used for development, integration or testing purposes.
+To protect your company&#39;s data, Fabric masking service creates structurally similar but an unauthentic version of your data that can be used for development, integration or testing purposes.

 ## Resiliency

 ### Fabric Cluster

-As we have seen earlier in section 2 &amp; 3, Fabric relies on Cassandra distributed storage to store the massive amount of data pertaining to the LUIs that were generated with data retrieved from external data sources and potentially transformed by Fabric data processing modules.
+Fabric relies on Cassandra distributed storage to store the massive amount of data pertaining to the LUIs generated by data retrieved from external data sources and potentially transformed by Fabric data processing modules.
 Fabric also provides strong capabilities to publish data to external third parties.
-To this effect, Fabric can be configured as a cluster constituted of multiple nodes spread over multiple data centers.
-This will provide boosted levels of accessibility to our systems from any of your 3rd parties issuing inbound data queries.
+To this effect, Fabric can be configured as a cluster constituted of multiple nodes spread over multiple data centers to provide boosted levels of accessibility to our systems from any of your 3rd parties issuing inbound data queries.
-Such configuration allows for unparalleled flexibility as your DevOps manager in charge of your Fabric configuration, can decide to adapt the number of fabric nodes according to the demand at any given time, but also increase (or reduce) the number of Cassandra nodes depending on the quantity of storage needed for your LUIs.
+Such configurations allows for unparalleled flexibility as your DevOps manager responsible for Fabric configuration, who can decide to adapt the number of Fabric nodes according to the demand at any given time, but also increase (or reduce) the number of Cassandra nodes depending on the quantity of storage needed for the LUIs.

 ![](/articles/02_fabric_architecture/images/fabCluster.png)